 When you’re looking for your first bass guitar to learn on, there are a few key things you should look out for.
 The big brands in the beginner’s bass guitar world include Squier, Yamaha and Ibanez.
 Each of these is well-known among guitarists, including those searching for the best acoustic guitars, and their bass offerings match those high standards of build quality, tone and playability.
 While each individual will have their own requirements, be that to fit a certain style of music or budget, so it pays to do your research beforehand.

-Some models offer a slightly shorter scale length to encourage younger players onto the instrument, but you might find you outgrow these quickly.
+Some models, such as the Squier Bronco, offer a slightly shorter scale length to encourage younger players onto the instrument, but you might find you outgrow these quickly.
 Alternatively, you might want to go all-in at the start, and choose a full-sized model.
 If you’re coming from the guitar, or have never played a bass before, we should warn you that standard basses are not small instruments.
 Their longer necks and thicker strings make for a completely different playing experience to a regular guitar, so you’ll have to adjust your technique accordingly.